 Table 4 indicates the number of deaths by suicide in the counties of the Great Rivers Region for 2012-2014.
-Suicide is one of the leading causes of death among the younger generations (11 to 24 year olds), resulting in many years of productive life lost.
-This is measured by the statistic, years of potential life lost (YPLL).
-La Crosse County had a record number of suicides in 2014, however, Trempealeau County has the highest rate of suicides between 2012 and 2014.
-"The Burden of Suicide in Wisconsin" report released in 2008 indicates a higher rate of suicide in Wisconsin than in neighboring states. xvi
+Suicide is one of the leading causes of death among younger generations (11- to 24-year-olds), resulting in many years of productive life lost.
+This is measured by the statistic years of potential life lost (YPLL).
+La Crosse County had a record number of suicides in 2014; however, Trempealeau County has the highest rate of suicides between 2012 and 2014.
+"The Burden of Suicide in Wisconsin" report released in 2008 indicates a higher rate of suicide in Wisconsin than in neighboring states.

 Table 4: Suicide rate for 2012-2014 (all age groups)

-County Deaths (201 Years of Potential Life Lost (YPLL)
+County Deaths b (2012- Years of Potential Life Lost (YPLL)

-# of Years
+Rate/100,000 # of Years

 La Crosse 59 16.9 1,973

 Monroe 10 7.4 310

 Trempealeau 18 20.5 647

 Vernon 7 7.7 168

-Houston 10 17.5 NA
+Houston 10 17.5 N/A

 Source: Wisconsin Department of Health Services, Wisconsin Public Health Profiles; Minnesota Department of Health, County Health Tables

+\The calculated rate of suicides per 100,000 population in Houston County is based on population estimates from the 2010 U.S. Census.
+The number of suicides in Houston County were those occurring between the years 2011 and 2013.
 Oral health is not only important for quality of life, but is related to the health of the rest of the body.
-The state of Wisconsin released "The Burden of Oral Disease" report in 2010. \VIII The report states, "While Wisconsin has made sufficient progress in improving the overall health status of Wisconsinites, oral disease continues to be a key health concern for the state."
+The state of Wisconsin released "The Burden of Oral Disease" report in 2010.
+The report states, "While Wisconsin has made sufficient progress in improving the overall health status of Wisconsinites, oral disease continues to be a key health concern for the state."
 There is little information available on the overall oral health of children and adults in the Great Rivers Region.
 What is available is at a state level.
 In 2008-2009, 26% of Wisconsin Head Start children had untreated tooth decay, compared to 19% nationally.
-75% of Wisconsin adults ages 35-44 years have no tooth loss compared with 38% nationally.
-15% of Wisconsin adults aged 65-74 are toothless compared with 24% nationally.
+Of Wisconsin adults ages 35-44, 75% have no tooth loss, compared with 38% nationally.
+Of Wisconsin adults aged 65-74, 15% are toothless, compared with 24% nationally.
 Regarding oral preventive care, 51% of children have had sealants on their molars (32% nationally), and 75% of children and adults had a dental visit within the past twelve months (45% nationally).
 According to the Wisconsin Family Health Survey, in 2015, 25.8% of Wisconsin counties in the Great Rivers Region did not receive a dental visit within the last twelve months.
 This was slightly higher than the state average of 24%.

-Wisconsin counties within the Great Rivers Region vary on their availability of fluoridation, with the rural counties having more wells and private water systems (See Table 5).
+Wisconsin counties within the Great Rivers Region vary on their availability of fluoridation, with the rural counties having more wells and private water systems (see Table 5).